dannystewart/polykit/README.md

 Everything you see here was created to solve genuine problems in day-to-day development, so it prioritizes developer experience with IDE-friendly interfaces, meaningful error messages, sensible defaults, and comprehensive (if still evolving) documentation.
 Every detail has been considered from the perspective of the person who will actually use these tools (because that person was me!).

-Polykit strives to be intuitive, handle complexity behind clean interfaces, and integrate seamlessly with each other and with your existing code.
+Polykit strives to be intuitive, handle complexity behind clean interfaces, and integrate seamlessly with each other and your existing code.
 It's a toolkit from a developer who refuses to accept "good enough" and always goes for "really f*cking good."
-Part of that means the work is never finished—Polykit is still being actively developed, with new tools added and existing tools refined on a regular basis.
+And the work is never finished—Polykit is still being actively developed, with tools being added and refined on a regular basis.

 I'd love it if you gave Polykit a try, and I'd love even more if it helps you like it's helped me!
 If you're ready to bring some joy to your Python development, you know the way: